TOP 10 realistic Reasons That Bitcoin Will Fail

 10. Bitcoin Is The Arbitor Of Things To Come…To An End?

 Bitcoin’s most ardent supporters are revolutionaries, who hope that people will abandon traditional banks and move to use Bitcoin for general banking needs and transactions in the future.
 When Michale Lewis was looking to write his follow-up to Moneyball, he talked to the Bitcoin rebels in Silicon Valley.
-He was floored as he sat with these supposed revolutionaries as they lit up joints and talked about their future ideas.
-He walked away feeling far less hopeful about cryptocurrency and Bitcoin, in particular, choosing to abandon the idea for his planned book.

 Why did he feel this way?
 Well, in order for the plan of the people he spoke with to work, that plan being that people abandon traditional banking and move to Bitcoin, the world’s economy would need to suffer an unmitigated collapse.
 If that occurred, people would be left without jobs, lose their homes, and quite possibly their lives.
 Luckily, revolutionaries actively pushing for that type of drastic collapse are few and far between.